 The Committee was set up by the Polish Air Force Association Charitable Trust to maintain key functions after the Trust was wound up.
-The new Committee was formed with the explicit agreement of the Commander in Chief of the Polish Air Force and of the Chief of the Air Staff for the Royal Air Force.
-The Committee is thus the continuing and direct formal and sole successor of the Polish Air Force active in Britain during WWII, and the organisations that represented it after the war.
+The new Committee was formed with the explicit agreement of the Commander in Chief of the Polish Air Force, Lt Gen Lech Majewski and of the Chief of the Air Staff for the Royal Air Force Sir Stephen Dalton.
+It remains to this day the direct formal successor of the Polish Air Force active in Britain during WWII, and the organisations which represented it here after the war.

 Every year in September a Commemoration ceremony takes place at the Polish Air Force Memorial in South Ruislip, West London (pictured left).

 The Polish Air Force Memorial was unveiled on 2 November 1948.
 A silent colour film of the unveiling has been found in the archives of the RAF Museum, Hendon and is available below with the kind permission of the Museum’s trustees.